Honors Summer Undergraduate Research Program

 Research projects cover a broad range of disciplines and students may apply to a maximum of three projects.
 Please review all project titles and their descriptions before beginning the application.

-HSURP will be held from May 22 to July 21, 2017.
+HSURP will be held in 2018.
 All participants are expected to be available for nine weeks and to attend all program-related activities, including weekly workshops, seminars and social events.

 A $2,000 stipend is provided to each student in three installments over the nine-week program; a small portion of the stipend will be withheld until the presentation requirement is fulfilled.
 The stipend helps with the cost of meals and incidental expenses.
 The Honors Summer Undergraduate Research Program is made possible through the generous support of the Virginia Commonwealth University Office of the Provost.